teng-gao/BreaKmer/README.md

 kmer_size=15

 # Optional parameters
-other_regions_file=<path to bed file containing coordinates for targeted unannotated cluster regions if they exist, such as IGH, IGK> normal_bam_file=<path to normal bam file, can be used to filter germline events with matched-normal sample>
+normal_bam_file=<path to normal bam file, can be used to filter germline events with matched-normal sample>
-alternate_fastas=<comma delimited list of the paths to alternate fasta files, such as HuRef or CHM1>
-repeat_mask_file=<path to ucsc_hg19_rmsk.bed> # Only used when available, useful for helping filtering events in simple repeat regions.
 ```

 Input file formats